epfl-ada/ada-2023-project-bavmaresearch/README.md

 A producer comes to see us and wants to make a successfull movie in a given genre and for a geographical-area.
 He wants to find the best drivers that will make his movie sucessfull.
 We decided to create an easy-to-use interface where the producer can select his parameters and find a way to make the film that will bring him fame and success.

-You can access the interface by clicking on the link: *Coming soon*
+You can access the interface by clicking on this link: *Coming soon*

 ## Abstract